felixx7/cossmart/README.md

 }
 ```

-//If input this body it will be show response "Your Book (Edition Count) is Duplicate" because edition_count is same
+- If input this body it will be show response "Your Book (Edition Count) is Duplicate" because edition_count is same
 example body (raw json):
 ```javascript
 {